 Quickmick Posted January 18, 2016 Posted January 18, 2016 @rising_star makes some great points.
 I used a rubric and liked to see an "a" paper first, then I kind of had a mental yardstick.
 Depending on what you are testing, for the quizzes I made them all multiple choice (and one super bonus fill in), that way I could really zip through them.
 I would try to meet folks that might be able to offer you funding too.
 I was lucky enough to pick up funding after a semester so your time TAing might not work out to be as long as you are thinking it will. good luck! xolo 1

 dan0075 Posted February 3, 2016 Posted February 3, 2016 All of these tips are great in terms of teaching.
 But just as important as managing your teaching load is being vigilant about scheduling time for research and writing and honoring that schedule.
-In other words, the time you've set aside for writing and research should not be considered any more flexible than your scheduled teaching hours. put a bird on it and emmm 2
+In other words, the time you've set aside for writing and research should not be considered any more flexible than your scheduled teaching hours. emmm and put a bird on it 2

 Recommended Posts